Graduate Health

-Just finished University?
+Just finished university?
 Relocate to the Northern Territory for a successful career, more professional opportunities, and an adventurous lifestyle

 Start your career in the healthcare industry in the Northern Territory

-Where the opportunities are endless, the landscapes are breathtaking, and the community is like no other.
+Where the opportunities are endless, the landscapes are breathtaking and the community is like no other.

 We’re committed to growing a skilled health workforce across all professions.
 Opportunities for graduates, early career clinicians, interns and students are available in the Northern Territory now - so what are you waiting for?

-In the Northern Territory, we offer training and education for health professionals, student placements, scholarships and NTPS graduate programs.
-Make the move to the Territory and turn your studies into a successful lifelong career.
+In the Northern Territory, we offer training and education for health professionals, student placements and scholarships, and NTPS graduate programs.

 If you’re a recent medical graduate of an accredited Australian or New Zealand university, we have many intern positions that offer core requirements.

 Once you apply, the Northern Territory Prevocational Medical Assurance Services (PMAS) conducts a review of all the eligible applicants.
-Intern positions are then allocated to health services across the Territory - from Top End to Central Australia.
+Intern positions are then allocated to health services across the Territory, from Top End to Central Australia.

-While both Top End and Central Australia health services meet the 47-week minimum MBA general registration standard and offer core and elective terms, there are some slight differences.
 For example, Top End has a 5-term internship year where interns work at Gove and Katherine, as well as Royal Darwin and Palmerston Regional hospitals.
 Meanwhile, Central Australia and Barkly have a 4-term internship year, and their interns work at Tennant Creek and Alice Springs hospital.

 Depending on availability, all applicants are sent to their highest preference where possible.